Jatiyo Sechhasebak Party

 Jatiyo Sechhasebak Party (জাতীয় স্বেচ্ছাসেবক পার্টি) is the volunteer wing of Jatiya Party (Ershad).

 History

-On 6 May 1983, Chief Martial Law Administrator Hussain Muhammad Ershad established Jatiyo Sechhasebak Party in the name of Bangladeshi nationalism, democracy, voluntary work, economic liberation and Islamic values.
+On 6 May 1983, Chief Martial Law Administrator Hussain Muhammad Ershad established this organization in the name of Bangladeshi nationalism, democracy, voluntary work, economic liberation and Islamic values.

-On May 2014, a 161-member convening committee of Sechhasebak Party was formed.
+In May 2014, a 161-member convening committee of Sechhasebak Party was formed.

-On August 2020, Ghulam Mohammad Quader approved the formation of a 165-member central executive committee of the Jatiyo Sechhasebak Party with Liaquat Hossain Khoka as its president and Md.
+In August 2020, JP approved the formation of a 165-member central executive committee of the Jatiyo Sechhasebak Party with Liaquat Hossain Khoka as its president and Md.
 Belal Hossain as general secretary.

-On April 2024, a new convening committee of Sechhasebak Party was approved.
+In April 2024, a new convening committee of Sechhasebak Party was approved.